kwunshing123/Simple-LSTM-Weibo-Text-Classification/README.md

 # Simple LSTM Weibo Text Classification

-This a simple text classification project through LSTM.
+This is a simple text classification project through LSTM.
 The model used Keras framework in Python to train.
 This project will simply included two parts - Backend and Front-end.

 The Backend folder included the trained model and the API server.